 Welcome to the Rethos Policy Updates.
-We will plan to send these out regularly throughout the Minnesota 2020 Legislative session to keep you informed about our advocacy efforts the State Capitol.
+We will be sending these out during the 2020 Legislative session to keep you informed about our advocacy efforts the State Capitol.
 If you know of other people who would like to receive these updates directly in their inboxes, please encourage them to subscribe.

 There seems to be consensus at the Capitol that there will be a bonding bill in 2020.
 Governor Walz released his Capital Budget proposal, referred to as the “Local Jobs and Projects Plan,” in January.
 The Governor’s proposal totals $2.6 billion in capital spending.
 The MN House proposal is more likely to be in the range of $3.5 billion, which is the total that has been presented by House DFL leadership as necessary to meet the state’s needs.
 The Republican majority in the MN Senate has not committed to a number but seems open to a bill total of at least $1 billion.